Coast FIRE: The Strategy That Lets You Stop Saving for Retirement

 Accessible: Must be available within 1-2 business days without penalty Stable: Cannot fluctuate in value (unlike stocks) Liquid: Can be converted to cash without loss Earning: Should earn meaningful interest to offset inflation

-High-yield savings accounts at online banks (Ally, Marcus by Goldman Sachs, SoFi, Discover, etc.) offer: - 4-5% APY as of 2026 (vs. 0.01-0.1% at traditional banks) - FDIC insured up to $250,000 per depositor - Transfer to checking in 1-2 business days - No minimum balance requirements at most providers - No account fees
+High-yield savings accounts at insured institutions may offer: - A variable APY that should be compared directly on the institution's current rate page - FDIC insurance at a covered bank, generally up to $250,000 per depositor, per FDIC-insured bank, per ownership category - Transfer to checking in 1-2 business days - No minimum balance requirements at most providers - No account fees

 Money market accounts at banks or credit unions offer slightly higher rates than traditional savings with similar liquidity.
 Check rates carefully — some money market accounts offer rates competitive with HYSAs.

-For money you're confident you won't need for at least a year, I Bonds offer guaranteed inflation-adjusted returns.
-A hybrid approach works well: - 3 months of expenses in a HYSA (immediately accessible) - 3 months in I Bonds (accessible after 1 year, with 3-month interest penalty between 1-5 years)
+For U.S. dollars you are confident you will not need for at least a year, I Bonds provide an inflation-linked composite rate that resets every six months.
+One possible hybrid approach is: - 3 months of expenses in a HYSA (immediately accessible) - 3 months in I Bonds (accessible after 1 year, with 3-month interest penalty between 1-5 years)

 Checking account: No interest, too easy to spend, no psychological separation.
 Stock market or index funds: Values fluctuate — you might need the money right when markets are down 30%.
 CDs: Penalties for early withdrawal make them problematic for an emergency fund.
 Cryptocurrency: Extreme volatility; could drop 50-80% when you need it most.
 Bonds: Can lose value when interest rates rise; better in a diversified investment portfolio than an emergency fund.